-Upload and use a list of objects · Cloudflare for Teams documentation
+Upload and use a list of objects

 in list and select the specific list from the drop down.

-You can now modifiy the rule precedence of the list-based rule in the UI by dragging and dropping the row.
+You can now modify the rule precedence of the list-based rule in the UI by dragging and dropping the row.